 COVID-19 Testing, Vaccinations, and Other Medical Services

-The U.S. government continues to take every precaution to stop the spread of COVID-19, and other diseases, consistent with CDC guidance.
-All arrivals – U.S. citizens, lawful permanent residents, and Afghan nationals – are being tested for COVID-19.
+The U.S. government continues to take every precaution to stop the spread of COVID-19 and other communicable diseases consistent with CDC guidance.
+All those who enter – U.S. citizens, lawful permanent residents, and Afghan nationals – are tested for COVID-19.

 Processing at U.S. Military Facilities

 After they finish processing at the port of entry, U.S. citizens, lawful permanent residents, and SIV holders may depart the airport, while SIV applicants and other vulnerable Afghan allies who were granted humanitarian parole are provided transportation to U.S. military facilities where they receive a full medical screening and a variety of services before moving onto their next destination.
 DOD is providing temporary housing facilities for SIV applicants and other vulnerable Afghans at eight installations: Marine Corps Base Quantico, Virginia; Fort Pickett, Virginia; Fort Lee, Virginia; Holloman Air Force Base, New Mexico; Fort McCoy, Wisconsin; Fort Bliss, Texas; Joint Base McGuire-Dix-Lakehurst, New Jersey; and Camp Atterbury, Indiana.
 While on these bases, Afghans have access to a range of services, including medical care and mental health services.
 During this step in the process, Afghan nationals are able to apply for work authorization with USCIS personnel and are connected to resettlement services.